spfuu/shSonos/README.md

 Start service with:

-    sudo ./path/to/sonos_server start|restart|stop
+    sudo ./path/to/sonos_server start

 Attention!!
 Please notice that the script is running as with the 'background' flag.
 In order that, there is no debug or error output.
 To get these hints in failure cases, remove this flag in sonos_broker.sh

 from:

     start-stop-daemon -v --start --pidfile $PIDFILE --background --make-pidfile --startas $DAEMON --

 to:

     start-stop-daemon -v --start --pidfile $PIDFILE --make-pidfile --startas $DAEMON --

 3. RASPBERRY PI USER